 When the numbers of the design matrix were added together, the Cushion & Shell design came out on top.
-This is the design that will be pursued for the rest of the semester.
-The chosen design is the best not only according to the analysis using the design matrix, but it also intuitively seems to be the design that will allow for the most support and protection of the microdrive unit.
-The entire device will be relatively secure from the monkey with its Allen wrench connections and strap system.
-It will also be stable on the monkey's head, since it is secured by both straps and the tight molding.
-The aluminum is very strong and will allow for the device to withstand large amounts of force.
-Lastly, the device will be easy enough to use and construct, although there might be some challenges.
+The team chose to pursue this design not only due to the analysis using the design matrix, but also because it intuitively seemed to be the design that would allow for the most support and protection of the microdrive unit.
+The entire device would be relatively secure from the monkey with the Allen screws and strap system.
+It would also be stable on the monkey's head, since it is secured by both straps and the tight molding.
+The aluminum is very strong and would allow for the device to withstand large amounts of force.
+Lastly, the device would be easy enough to use and construct, although there might be some challenges.